reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

 Joiner        11 MB             3 MB
 ============ ================ ================

-This should enable to deploy our model even on devices with very limited computational capacity.
+These quantized models are up to 4x smaller than comparable ASR models like Whisper-Large-v3, enabling their deployment on a wide range of devices with computational constraints.
+Notably, when used with a non-quantized decoder, these quantized models maintain accuracy levels comparable to their non-quantized counterparts.
+This should enable the deployment of our model even on devices with very limited computational capacity.

 Conclusion
 ==========